SaeedSaedi/django-todo-app/README.md

-# django_todo_app
+# Simple TODO app
-This is a personal project
-Todo app with accounts managements system in django
+Simple TODO app for manage your tasks